UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 Clinicians should counsel patients about the risk of acquiring other STIs and symptoms that may occur; patients should be instructed to call their healthcare provider if symptoms occur.
 (AII)

-For MSM who present with sexual exposures, clinicians should assess for the need to vaccinate against meningococcal disease according to current New York State Department of Health recommendations.
+For men who have sex with men who present with sexual exposures, clinicians should assess for the need to vaccinate against meningococcal disease according to current New York State Department of Health recommendations.
 (AII)

 Risk behaviors leading to HIV infection also put the patient at risk for other STIs.
 Patients who present for nPEP should be evaluated for other STIs after a sexual exposure.